AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Is there no legislation happening, Sarah, because there's too much money involved?
 Here, for example, the Labour government seemed to think that making Britain into an enormous battery for

 all the machines that need to run AI is the answer to our economic problems.
-And there was a Labour Minister for Business on talking about AI growth zones, and he was very excited about that.
+And And there was a Labour Minister for Business on talking about AI growth zones and he was very excited about that.

 There were going to be four or five AI growth zones in the UK.
-And he came on and said he loved Chat BG chat, chat.
+And he came on and said how he loved chat BG chat chat.

 I always get it wrong.

-I think that is the thing about AI.
-It's projected as the solution to everything.
+I think that is the thing about AI is projected as the solution to everything.
+Yeah.

 I mean, I think they're explicitly putting that in the nation's newspapers.